Sei (film): Plot

 Connecting the dots, Neena and her friends rush to Janaki's aid and manage to save her and escort her somewhere safe.
 Janaki is grief-stricken to learn of Deepak's death via Saravanan calling them, and takes Neena and her friends to see Rajarathinam's wife (Meera Krishnan).
 All this time, Saravanan is evading the corrupt police and mafia members chasing him and his ambulance.
-Rajarathinam's wife informs them that she knows one honest, the strong police officer who will help them: Assistant Commissioner of Police (ACP) Suryanarayana (Prakash Raj).
+Rajarathinam's wife informs them that she knows one honest, the strong police officer who will help them: ACP Suryanarayana (Prakash Raj).

 Meanwhile, Saravanan ditches the ambulance and carries Deepak's body and cell phone.
 Stopping at a mosque, he gets a phone call from his father encouraging him that if he is doing something good, then he should do it without being scared of anyone or anything, even death.
 Praying at the mosque, he gets on a truck and departs with the body to where Suryanarayana is guiding him.
 Arriving at the location, he is ambushed by mafia members who had been tracking him.
 He fights them off defiantly but is saved in the nick of time by Suryanarayana and his police officers.
 Suryanarayana instructs Martin, a news reporter, to immediately transmit live the video evidence on Deepak's cell phone, which shows the truth that Rajarathinam's assistant Shiva (Nithin Prasanna) is actually the mastermind behind the whole trafficking organisation.
 Shiva arrives and attempts to fight Suryanarayana but is stopped by Saravanan and is eventually shot dead by Suryanarayana.

 With the evidence out and Shiva dead, the organ trafficking mafia is dismantled.
 Suryanarayana, giving a press interview, explains how many Indians are in dire need of organs but only so few donate, and he encourages people to care for one another and sign up to be legal organ donors.
 He ends the interview by stating that the hero in this whole story of bringing down the mafia was not the police or government, but an ordinary citizen, who he leaves unnamed, showing the strength of the people if they decide to stand up to the injustices in society.
 Saravanan smiles at the interview that he is watching on TV with his friends, drinking tea.